inoue0426/drGAT/README.md

 docker run -it -p 9999:9999 inoue0426/drgat
 ```

-Then access to http://localhost:9999/notebooks/Tutorial.ipynb and run all cells.
+Then access http://localhost:9999/notebooks/Tutorial.ipynb and run all cells.

-\* This might be required you to increase the memory usage on docker.
+\* This might require you to increase the memory usage on docker.
 If so, please follow this:
 1. Open Docker Desktop Dashboard
 2. Click on the Settings icon